 - v.
-The role of the RLDP vision is to clarify the core purpose of the RLDP and provide a framework for developing the RLDP's Preferred Strategy and future detailed policies.
-It sets out how Monmouthshire will develop, change or be conserved in land use planning terms. - vi.
-Seventeen RLDP objectives (see below) have been drawn up to set out how the issues will be addressed and the vision delivered.
-These have been reviewed and amended to reflect relevant feedback from the targeted engagement process, the Council's declaration of a climate emergency in May 2019, continued development of the RLDP evidence base and the spatial element of the Vision.
-They were also reviewed in light of the Covid-19 pandemic and endorsed by Cabinet on 17th June 2020 and Council on 22^{nd} October 2020 as remaining relevant.
+The role of the RLDP vision is to clarify the core purpose of the RLDP and provide a framework for developing the Preferred Strategy and future detailed policies.
+It should be unique to local circumstances, set out the vision of how Monmouthshire will develop, change or be protected over the plan period, and provide the land use emphasis of this. - vi.
+Seventeen RLDP objectives (see below for a summary) have been drawn up to set out how the issues will be addressed and the vision delivered.
 The objectives are listed under the most relevant Well-being goals from the Well-being of Future Generations Act 2015, and matched against the LDP issues, the theme from Planning Policy Wales edition 11 (PPW11), and matched against the PSB Monmouthshire Well-being Plan (see Table 4.1).
+The objectives are kept under review and updated as necessary as part of the continued development of the RLDP evidence base, the latest update relates to minor amendments only.